OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ### Input files

-`ordinalgwas` expects two input files: one for responses plus covariates (second argument), the other the Plink files for genotypes (third argument).
+`ordinalgwas` expects two input files: one for responses plus covariates (second argument), the other the genetic file(s) for dosages/genotypes (third argument).

 #### Covariate and trait file